frznprograms/SSG-LLI-Internship-2024/README.md

 - Creating a pipeline of AI Models

 In the end, I managed to secure an 80% accuracy for my classification task.

+Please note that I have removed some information from the code, such as certain comments, variable names, and prompts to maintain the confidentiality of my work during my internship with SSG-LLI.